felipegmuniz/dijon_rest/README.md

 ## Project Overview

-This project is a geo-visualization and lead qualification tool designed for sales and marketing teams working in the food equipment sector, particularly for ITW-FEG products.
+This project is a geo-visualization and lead qualification tool designed for sales and marketing teams working in the food equipment sector.
 The regions of **Dijon** and **Beaune** in France were selected as a pilot area to map potential B2B leads such as:

 * **Restaurants**
 * **EHPADs** (retirement homes)